Guide: Getting Started with Crypto

 As you might already know, at cryptowisser.com we want to help each interested investor in getting started with crypto.
 We believe that the most important things you need to know when perfecting your cryptocurrency investment strategy are:

 - First, choosing the best cryptocurrency exchange site;

 - Second, choosing the best online wallet;

 - Third, choosing which cryptocurrency to invest in; and (if you’re good enough)

 - Fourth and finally, choosing ways to spend your crypto fortune.

 Here we go!

 First rule of getting started with crypto: Only invest what you can afford to lose

 Crypto investments are highly volatile.
-You have probably heard about crypto investors multiplying their initial investments with 100 and yes – cryptocurrency profitability can be great.
+You have probably heard about crypto investors multiplying their initial investments with 100x.
 But is Bitcoin a safe investment?
 No. Are other cryptocurrencies necessarily a safe investment?
 No. Where there is extreme upside, there is also extreme downside.
 If the Facebook-stock falls with 20% during one trading day, it marks an extreme crash and scares most of its shareholders senseless.
 Where the Bitcoin falls 20% during one trading day, it’s essentially just another day in the crypto world for most Bitcoin-investors.
-As such, when trading cryptocurrency for profit, one should only invest what one can afford to lose.
+As such, you should only invest what you can afford to lose.
 This rule is essentially the same as the corresponding rule for gambling, i.e. only bet what you can afford to lose (and these rules are even more intertwined considering that it is possible to play casino online with your Bitcoin winnings).
 But more about that some other time.

 Losses can also come from other things than dips in the market; extraordinary factors such as hacks, bugs, and government regulation can mean you’ll lose money.
 If you are investing money you can’t afford to lose, you need to take a step back and re-evaluate your current financial situation, and reconsider what you’re about to do.